Decision Tree vs. AI Chatbots: What’s the difference?

 • Hybrid chatbots offer a flexible architecture, allowing developers to define rules and intents for structured tasks while also incorporating AI models for more complex interactions.

-• Like AI bots, hybrid chatbots can integrate with your knowledge base and Large Language Models (e.g. OpenAI), ensuring high accuracy and a humanised customer experience.
+• Like AI bots, hybrid chatbots can integrate with your knowledge base and Large Language Models (e.g. OpenAI's GPT models), ensuring high accuracy and a humanised customer experience.

 • The combined approach to their design and programming makes hybrid chatbots an extremely versatile tool that can be easily scaled to handle diverse tasks and industry-specific requirements.